 Robinson, Donald.
 Through the Years.
 5th ed.
 West Glacier, MT: Glacier Association, 1973.

-No matter how often I hike in the Many Glacier Valley among the massive chiseled crags, I am always filled with awe.
-The grandeur of the panorama is both exhilarating and humbling.
-Once on the trail, the sights, sounds, and smells that command my attention result in a restorative therapy that for me is second to none.
-Grinnell Lake and Hidden Falls offer an opportunity for this experience.
+No matter how often I hike in the Many Glacier region, I’m always filled with awe.
+The grandeur of the glacially carved mountains is both exhilarating and humbling.
+Once on the trail, the sights, sounds, and smells that command my attention result in restorative therapy second to none.
+Grinnell Lake and Hidden Falls offer such an opportunity.

-About halfway along the lake, you will come to the Many Glacier Entrance Station.
-After the entrance, start watching for the Many Glacier Hotel sign three miles past the entrance.
-Travel about one-half mile further after the turn for the hotel and look for the Many Glacier Picnic Area and Grinnell Glacier Trailhead signs.
-This is where the hike described below will start.
+The Many Glacier Entrance Station is about halfway along the lake.
+Start watching for the Many Glacier Hotel sign about four miles past the entrance station.
+Travel about half a mile farther beyond the turn for the hotel and look for the Many Glacier Picnic Area and Grinnell Glacier Trailhead signs.
+This is where the hike described below begins.

-Another option is to start at the trailhead located near the Many Glacier Hotel.
-The trail from there will wind its way through the heavily forested southeast sides of Swiftcurrent Lake and Lake Josephine.
-You could end up on the trail that is used by horses.
-This will not be pleasant.
-I know this from experience.
+Another option is to start at the trailhead near the Many Glacier Hotel.
+The trail from there will wind its way through the densely forested southeast sides of Swiftcurrent Lake and Lake Josephine.
+The route nearest the lake is preferable.
+Horses use the upper path, making for a mucky fetid route.
+I learned this from experience.

 The Many Glacier region is grizzly bear habitat.
 Be sure to carry bear spray where it is quickly accessible and know how to use it.
 Never hike alone and be sure to make plenty of noise.
-Surprising a bear can make a great day into a really bad day quickly.
+Surprising a bear can make a great day into a terrible day quickly.

-It is 3.6 miles and a modest 160 feet of elevation gain from the trailhead at the Many Glacier Picnic area to Grinnell Lake.
+It’s 3.6 miles and a modest 491 feet of elevation gain from the trailhead at the Many Glacier Picnic area to Grinnell Lake.
 The trail and trail junctions are well marked with signs noting destinations and distances.

 The Grinnell Glacier Trail will guide you along the north shore of Lake Josephine.
-Views to the south across Lake Josephine toward 9,376-foot Allen Mountain provide many photo opportunities.
+Views to the south across the lake toward 9,376-foot Allen Mountain provide many photo opportunities.
 If you visit this area from June to July, the Beargrass bloom can be spectacular.

-In shaded moist areas along the trail, keep an eye out for the Bead Lily.
+In shaded, moist areas along the trail, watch for bead lilies.
 The single white blossom is on display from June to July.
-Later, a single glossy blueberry is displayed proudly at the top of a stem.
-It might look tempting, especially to children, but don’t eat the berry.
+Later, a single glossy blue-colored berry sits proudly at the top of a stem.
+It might look tempting, especially to children, but the beautiful fruit is foul-tasting and mildly toxic.

 Stay on the Grinnell Glacier Trail for 2.1 miles.
-There you will encounter a junction that will allow you to proceed toward Grinnell Lake.
-Turn left off of the Grinnell Glacier Trail.
+There you will see a path to the left which leads to the Grinnell Lake Trail.
 If you miss the turn, you will end up at Grinnell Glacier.
 (Note there is another trail junction at about 1.6 miles from the Many Glacier Picnic area.
-I prefer the route using the junction at 2.1 miles.
+I prefer the route using the intersection at 2.1 miles.
 However, both paths will end up at the same location.)

-After leaving the Grinnell Glacier Trail, walk about 0.3 miles to another junction.
-Watch carefully for the Grinnell Lake sign.
-Veer right and in 1.1 miles the lake will come into view.
+After leaving the Grinnell Glacier Trail, walk about 0.3 miles to the next junction.
+Keep an eye out for the Grinnell Lake sign.
+Veer right, and in 1.1 miles, the lake will come into view.
 There is a short spur trail to Hidden Falls just before the lake.

 This 130 acres of turquoise beauty is at the center of an exhilarating panorama.
 Angel Wing is to the south.
-To the west at the headwall, Grinnell Falls thunders 960 feet carrying meltwater from Grinnell Glacier.3 Mount Grinnell rises 3,800 feet above the lake to the north.
+To the west at the headwall, Grinnell Falls crashes 960 vertical feet carrying meltwater from Grinnell Glacier.³ Mount Grinnell rises 3,800 feet above the lake to the north.

 The Return Trip